hat about Infants?

 The Bible also teaches us that by nature man is born dead in sins and trespasses (Eph.
 2:1; Col. 2:13) and that “They are ALL under sin; There is NONE righteous, no, not one; there is NONE that seeketh after God; there is NONE that doeth good, no, not one.”
 (Romans 3:9-12) THAT is the Biblical doctrine of Total Depravity.

-But let me approach it from two different angles.
+Let me approach this issue from two different angles.
 The first is to point out that God would be perfectly just and holy in condemning ALL men, women and children to the fires of hell.
 That would be what we all deserve, whether you find this palatable or to your liking or not.
 God is not really concerned about what YOU, nor I for that matter, happen to think of Him.

 Does God Himself kill little babies and command others to do the same.
 Yes, He does.
 The first major instance of God killing off thousands and perhaps millions of children, infants and pregnant women was when He sent the waters of the flood to destroy the earth and drown all the inhabitants of it except one small family of Noah who found grace in the eyes of the Lord.